bampli/doc/docs/content/docs/bampli/cyclo/cyclo-time.md

 - After execution, the allocated **Resources** may be freed and become available for other **Stages**.
 - Any resulting **WIP** must be released for the next **Stage** of the **Cyclo**.
 - Remaining Facility allocated **Resources** should be released to **FacilityInfra** and **FacilityOp**.
-- At Resource release, there may be a delay due to the **Resource Release Time**.
+- At **Resource** release phase, there may be a delay due to the **Resource Release Time**.

-- Some optimization may prevent **Facility** from eventual unnecessary release/reallocation, according to rule five of Deming's **Process** specification: *Each Stage cooperates with the next and the previous, seeking optimization*.
+Some optimization may prevent **Facility** from eventual unnecessary release/reallocation, according to rule five of Deming's **Process** specification: *Each Stage cooperates with the next and the previous, seeking optimization*.

 ## Stage Timing